kylejones200/pygeomodeling/docs/model_comparison.md

 **Next Steps**:
 - Explore [Deep GP Experiments](deep_gp.md) for advanced modeling
-- Check [Visualization Guide](visualization.md) for plotting techniques
+- Use the built-in `SPE9Plotter` class for advanced plotting techniques
-- See [Performance Optimization](performance.md) for scaling tips
+- For performance optimization, consider using GPU acceleration and batch processing